acmerobotics/ftc-dashboard/README.md

    - Not explicitly required and provides little advantage over modern `npm` (as of the time of writing)
    - Further instructions will however reference `yarn` over `npm` for historical reasons

-3. Browser FTC Dashboard client is located in `FtcDashboard/dash`
+3. Browser FTC Dashboard client is located in `client`

 4. Run `yarn` (alternatively `npm install`) to install dependencies